JasonL1422/LCR-Meter-Temp-Controller/README.md

 # LCR-Meter-Temp-Controller
-Scripts to control LCR meter and Temperature controller
+Scripts to control both LCR meter and Temperature controller

+LCR part was revised from John Albert Faccinto's script @ https://github.com/TheDuckenEngineer PID part to be updated soon